daniel-cavalcante/minio-chunked-upload-download/README.md

 flask --app source run
 ```

-To install it and run the server, first install the requirements listed on
-`server/requirements.txt` using `pip` (or any other similar).
-Then

-run
-`server/app.py`.
 The app home page will be served on `http://localhost:5000`.